2014-15 General Catalog

 CHEMICAL PROCESS SAFETY LABORATORY

-The Chemical Process Safety Laboratory is an integral part of 052:187 (CBE:3125) Chemical Process Safety.
-It is equipped with two flash-point testers, an advanced reactive system screening tool (ARSST), a flammability limits tester, a Hartmann tube, a Van de Graaff generator, two high impedance electrometers, a field meter, a Faraday cage, and relief sizing software.
+The Chemical Process Safety Laboratory is an integral part of CBE:3125 (052:187) Chemical Process Safety.
+It is equipped with two a Miniflash automatic flash point tester (closed cap), an advanced reactive system screening tool (ARSST), a minimum ignition energy (MIE) apparatus, a flammability chamber, a modified Hartmann tube, a Hartmann bomb, a liquid conductivity apparatus, a powder changeability apparatus, a powder volume resistivity apparatus, a Van de Graaff generator, two high impedance electrometers, a field meter, a Faraday cage, and relief sizing software.
 This equipment is used in a series of experiments to demonstrate the principles of flammability, reactivity, explosions, relief valve sizing, and electrostatics relevant to industry.

 PROCESS CONTROL LABORATORY

-The Process Control Laboratory is a modern, computer-based instructional laboratory that is integral to 052:185 (CBE:4105) Process Dynamics and Control in Design.
+The Process Control Laboratory is a modern, computer-based instructional laboratory that is integral to CBE:4105 (052:185) Process Dynamics and Control in Design.
 The laboratory consists of computer control of a shell-and-tube heat exchanger, and a level-and-flow control process rig with state-of-the art industrial control interfaces.

 The Computer Control Laboratory offers an ensemble of learning experiences with the same equipment.